How can I help you?

 </script>NOTE

-The AWSSDK.S3 NuGet package must be installed in your application to use the previous code example.
+The AWSSDK.S3 NuGet package must be installed in the application to use the previous code example.